GoutamPatidar/Goutampatidar/README.md

       Hope you are fine?<br>
       I learned c language and c++ language..

-- 👀 I’m interested in ...
+- 👀 I’m interested in ... <br>
       work on some open source project.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... <br>
      data-structure and algorithm and also working on problem solving skill.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...<br>
       any project which cover my basic learning .

-- 📫 How to reach me ...
+- 📫 How to reach me ...<br>
       by mail me at goutampatidar05@gmail.com<br>
       linkdin- https://www.linkedin.com/in/patidar-goutam-001/